- Step 1 - Initial Eligibility Self-Check

 Extracurricular Activities (3500 character limit): Provide brief examples of your activities beyond the lab, classroom or office, and your role and accomplishments in those efforts.
 These might include activities with community groups, professional associations, advisory and editorial committees, nonprofit organizations, outreach and teaching to non-scientific audiences, etc. Remember: this should complement your CV, not repeat it.

-In this last step of the application, you will be able to view a summary of your application, sign a series of agreements related to the fellowship, and sign a Statement of Commitment.
+In this last step of the application you will sign a series of agreements related to the fellowship, sign a Statement of Commitment and officially submit your application.
 There will be information covering the AAAS S&T Policy Fellowship Ethics Statement, potential security clearance and background checks for select positions, and conflicts of interest related to: outside employment, research, speaking engagements, publishing, and honoraria.

 Please note: If you are applying to two program areas, you will need to complete this step for each application.